percona/psmysql-docs/docs/upgrade-pro.md

 # Upgrade to Percona Server for MySQL Pro

-Are you a Percona Customer already and are you ready to enjoy all the [benefits of Percona Server for MySQL Pro](psmysql-pro.md)?
+Are you a Percona Customer already, and are you ready to enjoy all the [benefits of Percona Server for MySQL Pro](psmysql-pro.md)?
+Percona Server for MySQL Pro contains packages created and tested by Percona.
+These packages are supported only for Percona customers with a subscription.

-This document provides instructions on how you can upgrade from Percona Server for MySQL to Percona Server for MySQL Pro.
+This document provides instructions on upgrading from Percona Server for MySQL to Percona Server for MySQL Pro.

 ## Preconditions